miscellaneous-mice/Xmonad/README.md

 ## Folder configuration

-- These are the folder to be checked
+- These are the directories to be checked
 ```
-~/.xmonad/
+~/.xmonad
-~/.config/picom/
+~/.config/picom
-~/.config/neofetch/
+~/.config/neofetch
-~/.themes/
+~/.themes
-~/.icons/
+~/.icons
-~/.fonts/
+~/.fonts
 ```
 - If any of these folders are missing and make the missing directories
 ```